kukuu/react-hooks/README.md

 ```

+## STATE MANAGEMENT

+React comes with built-in hooks to manage local state: useState, useReducer, useContext.
+All of these can be used for sophisticated local state management in React.

+All of React's built-in hooks are great for local state management.
+When it comes to state management of remote data,  recommend to use Apollo Client, if the remote data comes with a GraphQL endpoint.
+Alternatives for Apollo Client are urql and Relay.

+If the remote data doesn't come from a GraphQL endpoint, try to manage it with React's Hooks.
+If it doesn't work out, a solution like Redux or MobX/Mobx State tree may help.

+### Recommendations:

+1. Local State: React's useState, useReducer, useContext Hooks

+2. Remote State via GraphQL: Apollo Client

+3. Remote State via REST: React Hooks or Redux/MobX/Mobx State Tree

 ## Counter with Hooks

 In the example below the counter has been purely created from Hooks without the use of "props" and "state" keywords.